Krasnokutskii/ShtormViewer/README.md

 The app name - Image Shower
 This app show image by tapping on row.

-Skills I've got expiriance in:
+Skill which I've got expiriance in:
 - assert
 - GCD
 - FileManager